-At present, Public Health England (PHE) and other NHS bodies are taking a cautious view on all patients affected by bone marrow diseases including those with lymphoma and placing them in the ‘clinically extremely vulnerable' category’.
-This is a pragmatic but sensible approach until we know more in the coming weeks and months, so as to keep people safe.
+At present, Public Health England (PHE) and other NHS bodies are taking a cautious view on all patients affected by bone marrow diseases including those with lymphoma and placing them in the ‘clinically extremely vulnerable' category.
+This is a sensible approach to keep people safe.

 It should be noted that the general advice we are giving is relating to NHS England, and that the devolved nations have different processes.
 Please refer to separate guidance for Wales, Scotland, and Northern Ireland.

 Dr Dima El-Sharkawi (Consultant Haematologist at Royal Marsden Hospital) and Dr Shirley D’Sa (lead WM clinician at UCLH) have also answered your top questions about the COVID-19 vaccine, that is being rolled out across the UK.
 Find more information here.

 What is COVID-19

 It is a virus that affects the respiratory system and can cause lung infections.